In this article, I’m going to provide some simple small business online marketing tips.

 That said, if you’re an attorney with a significant advertising budget, and if you’re willing to spend thousands of even tens of thousands of dollars in ads every month, then we would recommend starting both with SEO and PPC.

 If you want to get the most out of your SEO and PPC campaigns, you should layer in email marketing.
 Offer a free report in exchange for name and email address when people visit your website.
 This is very effective because most people aren’t ready to contact you and buy your products and services right away.
-By offering some free information and collecting website visitors’ contact information, you can follow up via email marketing, add value, and stay top-of-mind when they’re ready to take the next step.
+By offering some free information and collecting website visitors’ contact information, you can follow up via email marketing (with eye-catching subject lines), add value, and stay top-of-mind when they’re ready to take the next step.

 If you’d like a free consultation, contact us and we’ll find a time to speak with you about your business.